Skip To Main Content

 Weather Related Information and AMI

-Snow Day #1: If school is canceled due to inclement weather on or before January 4, the district will make that day up with in-seat education on January 15th.
+Inclement Weather Day #1: If school is canceled due to inclement weather on or before January 31, the district will make that day up with in-seat education on February 17th.

-Snow Days #3, 4, 5, 6, 7: AMI (Alternative Method Instruction) Days.
+Inclement Weather Days #2, 3, 4, 5: AMI (Alternative Method Instruction) Days.
 When school is not able to be in session due to inclement weather, the district will announce that we are having an AMI Day.

-Snow Days #8 and beyond: If school is canceled for the 8th time and beyond due to inclement weather, the district will make those days up with in-seat education starting with May 28, 29, and 30.
+Inclement Weather Days #7 and beyond: If school is canceled for the 7th time and beyond due to inclement weather, the district will make those days up with in-seat education starting with May 27, 28, and 29.

 Weather Guidelines for Recess